-Specifies the directory of the WebExtension's source code, e.g. when building or running a WebExtension.
+Specifies the directory of the extension's source code, e.g. when building or running an extension.
 This can be specified as a relative or absolute path, and should always be a string.

 Note: If this is not specified, the default is the directory you are currently inside in your terminal.

 Shows the version number of the installed web-ext tool.

 Setting option environment variables